Apply for Your Study Permit

 - IRCC Secure Account; and,

 - IRCC Portal.
-(The Portal is only accepting study permit applications until March 25, 2025)
+(The IRCC Portal no longer accepts study permit applications.)

-In-Canada applications (considered an extension) must use the IRCC Secure Account.
+All study permit applications (whether submitted inside or outside Canada) must use the IRCC Secure Account.

 If you applied through the in-Canada application process, from within Canada, and your existing permit expires while you’re waiting for a decision you can remain in Canada under maintained status.